 To request technical support users should open a Github issue

 The IMI is developed and maintained by an international team of researchers at MIT, Harvard University, SRON Space Research Organisation Netherlands, NASA Jet Propulsion Laboratory (JPL), Environment and Climate Change Canada (ECCC), and the Hong Kong University of Science and Technology.
-Harvard development of the IMI is supported by NASA Carbon Monitoring System, Salata Institute for Climate and Sustainability, ExxonMobil, and UNEP's International Methane Emissions Observatory.
+Development of the IMI is supported by NASA Carbon Monitoring System, Salata Institute for Climate and Sustainability, ExxonMobil, UNEP's International Methane Emissions Observatory, and Global Methane Hub.